 The Residential zone - R 12.5 identifies the density of urban development permitted, both in terms of dwellings per hectare.
-LPS 4 introduces a Plot Ratio of 0.5 which defines and limits the envelope of each lot to be covered by buildings.
+Compared to the R Codes, LPS 4 introduces a Plot Ratio of 0.5 for a single house which defines and limits the envelope of each lot to be covered by buildings.
+This is consistent with the 0.5 plot ratio in previous TPS 3.